2016 Baku GP2 Series round: Sprint Race

 Pierre Gasly (pictured in 2017) was overtaken by Giovinazzi on the final lap of the second race.

 The second event started at 14:00 local time on 19 June.
 The weather at the start were hot with an air temperature of 32 C and a track temperature of 50 C. De Jong started from pole position but had a slow start and was overtaken by Matsushita (who began in third) on the inside into the first corner.
 This was also due to second-place starter Gelael making a slow start off his grid position.
 Giovinazzi dropped to the back of the field at the start due to an engine problem.
 Matsushita quickly pulled away from the rest of the field.
 Rowland attempted to pass Evans but ran deep into turn one but got past with DRS into the third corner.
 Evans lost a further position to Sirotkin on the following lap.
 Matsushita's lead was reduced to nothing when the safety car was deployed on lap eight.
 Eriksson was sent into a spin towards the turn one barrier after contact with King while battling for ninth place.
-The race was restarted after Eriksson's car was removed from the track.
-Matsushita accelerated early and avoided hitting the safety car by reducing his speed.
+The race was restarted after Eriksson's car was removed from the track by marshals.
+Matsushita accelerated early on the main straight and avoided hitting the safety car by reducing his speed.
 This enabled Rowland and de Jong to slipstream Matsushita; de Jong moved into the first position, but he and Rowland locked their tyres heavily into the first corner.